spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 ![windows git setup](./install-git.gif)

+For now, that is all we need to do, when it comes to authenticating with with GitHub using SSH we will use the Git Bash command line to configure the Windows side of things.

 ## Install a Terminal (Hyper)

 Now we have bash on Windows it's time to install a nice Terminal app, because, let's face it, the standard one is a bit basic.

-Enter [Hyper] an electron app terminal that is super themeable and configurable.
+Enter [Hyper] an electron based terminal app that is super themeable and configurable.

 Download and install hyper for Windows, this will be the bare bones version, it'll look something like this: